Install in dev mode

 • [x] The editor window opens without errors

-• [x] All panels are visible and labeled
+• [x] All panels are visible and labelled

-• [x] The Scene Tree shows a single “Root” node
+• [x] The Scene Tree displays the active scene’s root node

 • [x] The undo stack is empty